Model Selection in the Claude Agent SDK

 }

-Sonnet 4.5 is the default fallback model if you set a fallback and your primary model fails.
-If you do not set a fallback, the SDK will use Sonnet 4.5 automatically in failure scenarios.
+Sonnet is the default fallback model if you set a fallback and your primary model becomes unavailable.
+If you do not configure a fallback, the SDK uses Sonnet automatically in failure scenarios.

 Setting a fallback model

-A fallback model activates when the primary model hits its budget limit or becomes temporarily unavailable:
+A fallback activates when the primary model hits its budget limit or encounters a temporary failure:

 for await (const message of query(messages(), {